Mayukh27/DefectWatch-A_Real_Time_Multi-Camera_Defect_Detection_System/README.md

-# 🛠️ DefectWatch : A Real-Time Multi-Camera Defect Detection System
+# 🛠️ Real-Time Defect & Change Detection System

 A real-time computer vision–based defect and change detection system built using **Python, OpenCV, and Flask**.
 The system supports **multiple camera feeds**, detects structural defects such as cracks or object displacement, and displays results on a centralized web dashboard.